The United States Is Close To A Recession

 poverty-young-adults

-More information on poverty in American can be found in this article:
+More information on poverty in America can be found in this article:

 https://loganmohtashami.com/2016/09/13/positive-u-s-wage-poverty-data/